FLabbaf97/GenoPHI/README.md

 4. **Enable clustering** (`--use_clustering`) for correlated features
 5. **Check data quality** before modeling - ensure phenotype matrix matches genome filenames
 6. **Use SHAP plots** to understand which features drive predictions
-7. **Compare multiple feature selection methods** to find optimal features
-8. **For large datasets**, start with a subset to optimize parameters

 ## Version History